 Mary Ellen Anton PT

 Mary Ellen received a BS in Biology from The College of William and Mary where she played on a golf scholarship for four years.
-She also worked as a student athletic trainer with both the mens and womans athletic departments for four years.
+She also worked as a student athletic trainer with both the men’s and women’s athletic departments for four years.
 She then received a BS in Physical Therapy from the Medical College of Virginia and went on to be certified as an athletic trainer in 1986.
 Since that time she has spent over 20 years in outpatient orthopedics with special interest in treating TMJ, spine and incontinence patients.
-Personal interests include baking, camping and hiking with her family and dog.
+Personal interests include baking, camping and hiking with her family.

 Nathan Duncan PTA